JayO-1/system-design-101/README.md

 * [Use back of the envelope calculations](http://highscalability.com/blog/2011/1/26/google-pro-tip-use-back-of-the-envelope-calculations-to-choo.html)
 * [Powers of two table](#powers-of-two-table)
 * [Latency numbers every programmer should know](#latency-numbers-every-programmer-should-know)

-### Step 3: Data Model Design

-* What are our DB tables going to look like?
-(Stick to an SQL format - this schema can be adapted to other choices of database)

 ### Step 4: API Design